MP: Woman thrashed, forced to walk with boy on shoulders by in-laws | Law-Order

 ''A pregnant woman was forced to walk barefoot with aboy on her shoulders.
 A procession was taken out and she wasbeaten up mercilessly,'' the former chief minister said,demanding stern action against the culprits.

-To a query, additional superintendent of police T SBaghel said according to available information, the victim wasnot pregnant.
+But additional SP Baghel said according to availableinformation, the victim was not pregnant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)